 Earnings on endowment funds are available for use in managing and maintaining conservation lands.
 Investment earnings and losses are recorded as net assets with donor restriction.
-A portion of earnings are transferred monthly from with donor restriction to without donor restriction to provide income for the management of properties to the Organization.
+A portion of earnings are transferred monthly from with donor restriction to without donor restriction to provide income for the management of properties.